 Strategic public relations provides businesses with a broader footprint.
 By focusing on media that report news to your target market, leads increase from people who already know who you are and those in the shopping process that never considered buying from your company.

 Marketing is expensive.
 Even in today’s online age, getting your company’s name out through all the various outlets is pricey.
 Saving marketing budget is an added benefit of PR.
 By integrating PR with other tactics, home builders can take advantage of the synergies between earned, owned and paid media.
 By creating a marketing strategy that incorporates all of these, you can achieve greater impact at a lower cost than strategies built independently.
+And, let’s face it, you can’t buy a feature in your daily newspaper or the New York Times.
+These placements have value whether in print or online.
+Positive stories in the media support branding and are a solid part of a marketing plan for home builders.

 Enhance Online Presence

 Both search engine optimization (SEO) and social media can be enhanced with the implementation of a strategic PR program.
 Articles written by third-parties give tremendous external brand credibility, so make sure to share news coverage to the company’s social media sites.
 Having stories about the company online enhances its SEO – by the existence of the piece and through the link it creates back to the corporate website.
+And, who doesn’t want more links.

 If you are working on your overall marketing strategy and wondering what is missing, chances are it is public relations.
 If you’d like to see your name in print, improve your reputation, increase your website traffic or just build brand awareness, contact Denim Marketing!
 We’d love to help take your media relations and public relations to the next level.
 Our staff has decades of experience working with reporters and can tell your stories successfully.
+We are also highly experienced with creating marketing strategies for home builders that include this missing link – PR!